tikhiy/v6.js/README.md

 ## v6.ticker(update, render, context)

-This class used to loop an animation.
+This class is used to loop an animation.

 #### Simple example